 Carla Rodriguez-Watson, PhD

-Carla Rodriguez-Watson, PhD, MPH, is the Scientific Director of the Innovation in Medical Evidence Development and Surveillance (IMEDS) program at the Reagan-Udall Foundation for the FDA.
+Carla Rodriguez-Watson, PhD, MPH, is the Director of Research and oversees the Innovation in Medical Evidence Development and Surveillance (IMEDS) program at the Reagan-Udall Foundation for the FDA.
 A transformational public-private partnership, IMEDS mobilizes data providers, drug manufacturers, researchers, and the FDA to accelerate research and answer critical patient safety and public health questions.

 Dr. Rodriguez-Watson brings to the Foundation 25 years of experience in public health research in local, national, and international settings.
 An epidemiologist, Dr. Rodriguez-Watson’s research focus is in the use of real-world, big-data for public health surveillance and the epidemiology of viral hepatitis and HIV, influenza, substance abuse, liver and kidney disease.
 Her methodological areas of focus include the development and evaluation of surveillance systems, comparative effectiveness, multi-level modeling, predictive modeling, and test accuracy.